-- 7.3.1 The Group was pleased to note the technical cooperation activities carried out to support the WWW in Region II through VCP and Trust Fund projects.
-The Group noted that, during 2007-2011, 16 Members had received support for a total of 31 VCP projects: among them two projects were aimed at strengthening upper-air observing stations, seven at strengthening surface observing stations, eight at improving satellite receiving stations, and nine at enhancing the telecommunication facilities.
-However, as of 31 October 2011, five VCP project requests relating to the WWW submitted by four Members of RA II have not yet received support. - 7.3.2 The meeting was informed that in 2011 China provided support for upgrading FengYunCast receiving systems to CMACast for 18 Members of RA II, together with new version of the Meteorological Information Comprehensive Analysis and Processing System (MICAPS). - 7.3.3 The Group recalled that Cg-XVI (May/June 2011) decided that as in the fifteenth financial period, the fields of cooperation covered by the VCP during the sixteenth financial period shall include the implementation of the WWW with priority.
-The meeting encouraged donors in the Region to support the VCP requests for the implementation of the WWW in Region II in accordance with the priorities allocated by the CBS and given in the draft RA II Strategic Operating Plan for 2012-2015. - 7.3.4 The meeting recognized that the WWW Implementation Support Revolving Fund of the VCP was retired since this mechanism had not been called upon by developing Members for many years.
+- 7.3.1 RA-II/WG-IOS/WIS was pleased to note the technical cooperation activities carried out to support the WWW in Region II through VCP and Trust Fund projects.
+The working group noted that, during 2007-2011, 16 Members had received support for a total of 31 VCP projects: among them two projects were aimed at strengthening upper-air observing stations, seven at strengthening surface observing stations, eight at improving satellite receiving stations, and nine at enhancing the telecommunication facilities.
+However, as of 31 October 2011, five VCP project requests relating to the WWW submitted by four Members of RA II have not yet received support. - 7.3.2 The working group was informed that in 2011 China provided support for upgrading FengYunCast receiving systems to CMACast for 18 Members of RA II, together with new version of the Meteorological Information Comprehensive Analysis and Processing System (MICAPS). - 7.3.3 The working group recalled that Cg-XVI (May/June 2011) decided that as in the fifteenth financial period, the fields of cooperation covered by the VCP during the sixteenth financial period shall include the implementation of the WWW with priority.
+The meeting encouraged donors in the region to support the VCP requests for the implementation of the WWW in Region II in accordance with the priorities allocated by the CBS and given in the draft RA II Strategic Operating Plan for 2012-2015.
+In this connection, the working group agreed on the urgent need for support to within the framework of the VCP. - 7.3.4 The meeting recognized that the WWW Implementation Support Revolving Fund of the VCP was retired since this mechanism had not been called upon by developing Members for many years.
 The remaining funds were transferred to the WMO Emergency Assistance Fund.
-In this connection and in view of the fact that the Emergency Assistance Fund scheme successfully supported the urgent requirements for restoration of basic WWW infrastructure affected by disasters in Bangladesh, Democratic People's Republic of Korea, Lao People's Democratic Republic, Myanmar, Pakistan and Yemen, the Group encouraged Members of RA II to make use of this technical cooperation mechanism to rehabilitate affected basic facilities of WWW and urged supporting Members in the Region to continue and enhance their contribution to the Emergency Assistant Fund. - 7.3.5 The Group was informed of the progress of the Trust Fund project for Sri Lanka for the installation of an S-band Doppler radar system, including completion of access road, site preparation and commencement of foundation work at Gongala Peak site.
+In this connection and in view of the fact that the Emergency Assistance Fund scheme successfully supported the urgent requirements for restoration of basic WWW infrastructure affected by disasters in Bangladesh, Democratic People's Republic of Korea, Lao People's Democratic Republic, Myanmar, Pakistan and Yemen, the group encouraged Members of RA II to make use of this technical cooperation mechanism to rehabilitate affected basic facilities of WWW and urged supporting Members in the Region to continue and enhance their contribution to the Emergency Assistant Fund.

+7.3.5 The group was informed of the progress of the Trust Fund project for Sri Lanka for the installation of an S-band Doppler radar system, including completion of access road, site preparation and commencement of foundation work at Gongala Peak site.
 Two factory training courses (September/October 2010), Factory Acceptance Tests (September/October 2010 and January 2011), a Coordination Meeting (October 2010) were conducted at the premises of the supplier of the radar.
 The installation of the radar and relevant training are scheduled for the first half of 2012.